Bérgson: Athletico Paranaense

 On 1 January 2018, Bergson joined Athletico Paranaense on a free transfer.
-He make his debut for the club in a 3–1 lost to Palmeiras on 6 May.
+He make his debut for the club in a 3–1 loss to Palmeiras on 6 May.
 Bergson then scored his first goal for the club with a brace and an assist in a 4–0 win over Sport Recife on 15 October which he won the 'Man of the Match' award.
-During the 2018 Copa do Brasil second round tie against Tubarão on 21 February, he scored the first goal whereby the match ended in a 5–4 win which send his team to third round.
+During the 2018 Copa do Brasil second round tie against Tubarão on 21 February, he scored the first goal whereby the match ended in a 5–4 win which sent his team to third round.

 On 13 December, Bergson won the 2018 Copa Sudamericana (which is equivalent to the UEFA Europa League in the South America region) by scoring the third penalty in the penalties shootout which sees his team win 5–4 on penalties against Colombian club Atlético Junior.
 He won the trophy alongside Bruno Guimarães, Renan Lodi and Rony.